 Over the past 20 years, project management has grown from an afterthought to become a central part of every business.
 Today, project manager skills are in high-demand as companies recognize its importance to their success and bottom line.
-On Udemy, we saw a 42% uptick in learners taking Certified Associate in Project Management (CAPM) courses—making it one of the top 5 in-demand skills in 2018.
+On Udemy, we saw an uptick in learners taking Certified Associate in Project Management (CAPM) courses—making it one of the top 5 in-demand skills in 2018.
 But what are the key skills your project managers should master to effectively bring your projects to the finish line?

 Project management involves the coordination of resources to complete the project scope in a set amount of time with a limited amount of funds.
 Industries from software development to construction and manufacturing rely on project managers to build and deliver final products that are within budget and on time.
 Project management is a tricky endeavor because there are so many moving parts to track, control, and monitor.
 When we consider that most projects fail, it’s no wonder that project management is one of the fastest growing careers in the world.

 As companies recognize the importance of project management to their bottom line, it has become a critical talent.
 87.7 million project managers will be needed by 2027 and qualified talent is in huge demand, according to the Project Management Institute.
 Failure to anticipate this projected demand could result in a loss of $207.9 billion in gross domestic product through 2027.

 So how can your company address this talent shortage and train effective project managers to shepherd your company’s projects to success?
 There are many certifications in project management, such as the Certified Associate in Project Management (CAPM), the PMP, Agile project management certifications, and more.
 For example, my Certified Associate in Project Management (CAPM) course teaches the essentials of effective project management.
 It is a critical first stepping-stone for entry-level project manager roles.
 As you hone project manager skills at your organization, here are the key skills to keep in mind.

 The Iron Triangle: Understanding what success looks like